Rajpratik71/sheepdog-wiki/Backend-Stores,-Object-Cache-and-Disk-Cache.md

 Both object cache and disk cache is disabled by default in Sheepdog. '-w' is used for enabling object cache in local node and disk cache's writeback semantics in backend stores.
 Example of '-w' is like this:
 <pre>
-   sheep -w disk  # enable writeback cache semantics of disks sheep -w disk,object:size=50 # enable writeback cache semantics of disks, and enable object cache with 50MB memory sheep -w object:size=50 # enable object cache with 50MB memory sheep -w object:size=50:directio # enable object cache with 50MB memory with O_DIRECT for cached objects
+   sheep -w disk  # enable writeback cache semantics of disks sheep -w disk,object:size=50 # enable writeback cache semantics of disks, and enable object cache with 50MB space sheep -w object:size=50 # enable object cache with 50MB space sheep -w object:size=50:directio # enable object cache with 50MB space with O_DIRECT for cached objects
 </pre>

 To modify the max object cache size: